 Siargao diving tips for beginners

 The local dive school, Palaka Siargao, is certified to instruct beginners and to certify all new divers with PADI certificates.
-Your dive instructor will provide you with all necessary training and safety equipment to get you safely and comfortably out under the water.
+Your dive instructor will provide you with all necessary training and safety equipment, such as a snorkel mask and other stuff, to get you safely and comfortably out under the water.

 Dive Centers in Siargao